 Finding a Rhythm

-Chatham is still new to the online Master of Music with an Emphasis in Music Technology — Performance Track program, but he is excited about taking the MUSC 6323: Audio Recording I course and the capstone project.
+Chatham is still new to the online Master of Music in Music Technology — Performance Technology Emphasis program, but he is excited about taking the MUSC 6323: Audio Recording I course and the capstone project.

 “I am looking forward to expanding on what I know in the program,” he said.
 “I am taking Live Sound/Concert Production I [MUSC 6303] right now.
 I am involved in that area, and I have been fortunate to work with some sound designers who are amazing.
 It’s nice to get a scope of that.”